zeitrafferin/sexdice/README.md

 # sexdice
 Heard that everything starts with writing a sex dice.

 If you observe the code, you may see that food is the better sex.
-With this python scrip any nerd can solve the problem to find out what to eat.
+With this python script any nerd can solve the problem to find out what to eat.